barbaraeguche/quantumcare/readme.md

 # quantumcare 🩺
-a comprehensive healthcare management platform designed to streamline the interaction between patients and healthcare providers. the system features appointment scheduling, secure authentication, prescription management, and role-based access for patients, doctors, and administrators.
+a comprehensive healthcare management platform designed to manage patient appointments and doctor schedules. the system features appointment scheduling, secure authentication, prescription management, and role-based access for patients, doctors, administrators, and cron scheduling.

 ## tech stack ✨
 - **frontend:** built with vite + react, tailwindcss, and redux for state management.